lilywxc/Leetcode/Leetcode - Data Structure and Algorithm.md

     return -1
 ```

-Variant example: find the leftmost match of a key in a non-decreasing array (has repeated numbers)
+Variant example: find the leftmost match of a key in a non-decreasing array (has repeated numbers) if the key exists, otherwise, it return the index of the smallest element larger than the key, i.e., it returns the smallest element **larger than or equal to** the key.
 ```python
 def binarySearch(nums, key):
    l = 0